SpectralSplats: Robust Differentiable Tracking via Spectral Moment Supervision: Training Objective

 \subsection{Spatial Loss Ablation}

-We ablate the different loss components of spatial-phase loss $\mathcal{L}_{image}^{pixel}$ and report PSNR results for the GART experiment under the 0.6 shift setting.
+We ablate the different loss components of the spatial-phase loss $\mathcal{L}_{image}^{pixel}$ and report PSNR results for a representative example from GART (Shiba) under the 0.6 shift setting.
 We compare MLP+Ours and MLP+Pixel performance under the different loss variants.
 Overall, the full version achieves the best performance.
 While the improvement is not substantial, it consistently provides the strongest results, suggesting that each component contributes to fine-tuning the final outcome.
 As noted, for SC4D we also report results where $\mathcal{L}_{image}^{pixel}$ is replaced with an LPIPS loss, further demonstrating the effectiveness of our method regardless of the choice of spatial loss.